Autism-friendly guidelines for visiting Amos Rex

 5. The underground lobby

-The museum has hearing protectors, wheelchairs, walkers, strollers, writing tablets and magnifying glasses for visitors’ use.
+The museum has hearing protectors, wheelchairs, walkers, strollers, folding chairs, writing tablets and magnifying glasses for visitors’ use.
 Ask the staff if you need to borrow any of these items for your visit.

-Each locker emits a small, flashing, red light when it is occupied.
+Each occupied locker emits a small, flashing, red light.
 Choose a vacant locker, place your things inside, and lock the door.

-Here’s how to lock the locker door: 1.
-Press START in the lower left-hand corner of the keypad.
-2. Enter any four numbers of your choice.
-3. Press the lock icon in the bottom right-hand corner.
+To lock the door of your locker, follow these steps: 1.
+Close the door of your locker.
+2. Enter four numbers of your choice.
+3. Finally, press the key with the green arrow in the bottom right corner.
 Check that the door is locked securely.

 Important!
-Memorise the four-digit code you used.
+Memorize the four-digit code you used.
 The same code will open the locker again.
 You open the locker the same way you locked it.
+If you press the wrong key, simply press C and start over.
 Also, remember the number of your locker so that you can locate it later.

 Toilets are located in the same area as the lockers.
 The toilets are divided into two separate areas.
 They are not divided by gender, and anyone can use any toilet.
 There are several small toilet cubicles on both sides.